 - What herbs to use with caution with the elderly

 Then rather than overwhelm you with a list of hundreds of herbs, the author gives you a short materia medica with just the top picks in a Homesteader’s Herb List of the top 30 or so herbs that might be already growing in the wild around your homestead or would be easy to grow.
 Herbs like arnica, astragalus, basil, and many of the herbs I listed above as ideal herbs for chickens are included in the materia medica.
-There are more than 30 herbs altogether in the book but the herbs are not presented all at once, so there is no overwhelm in learning and applying the information gained.
+There are more than 30 herbs all together in the book but the herbs are not presented all at once, so there is no overwhelm in learning and applying the information gained.

 Then Amy teaches you how to create an herb garden, how to forage for herbs in the wild, and how to identify wild herbs based on their characteristics.
 You’ll also learn how to effectively harvest and preserve the herbs you are growing and how to use them in cooking and medicine making.

 The book contains the basic herbal remedies that most homestead herbalists rely on like calendula salve, elderberry syrup, black drawing salve, headache relief salve, herbal lip balm, bath salts, tooth powder, and deodorant.
-But the book goes deeper by adding the kind of herbal solutions every homesteader needs in the barn yard, with farm dogs, poultry, and honeybees.
-This section has some essential recipes that will increase your DIY confidence and give you real freedom in your self sufficient homestead.
+But the book goes deeper by adding the kind of herbal solutions every homesteader needs in the barnyard, with farm dogs, poultry, and honeybees.
+This section has some essential recipes that will increase your DIY confidence and give you real freedom in your self-sufficient homestead.
 Amy also includes using essential oils on the homestead and incorporates essential oils in many of her recipes.

 A few things I wish the book had more of.
 Amy leaves out the barn cats in her discussion of using herbs for animals.
 Please don’t take the recipes that are tested and proven effective for dogs and use them on your cats.
 Cats have different metabolisms than dogs.
 The caution is especially true for any remedy that includes essential oils.